 Academic IELTS with an overall score of 6.5 (with minimum scores of 6.0 in all tests).

-To qualify for the degree, a student must complete 160 cp from the Schedule of Unit Offerings, consisting of:
+To qualify for the degree, a student must complete 160 cp from the schedule of subject offerings, consisting of:

 A student who has completed the requirements for the Graduate Certificate in Health Administration or the Graduate Diploma in Health Administration may exit with the relevant award.